Lisette died 2002

 The story of her life and death became the subject of a documentary Mademoiselle and the Doctor made by Janine Hosking.

-You can buy Mademoiselle and the Doctor DVD here.
+The Mademoiselle and the Doctor DVD is for sale here.

 Mademoiselle and the Doctor is the new documentary from Australian Academy award-nominated filmmaker, Janine Hosking.